3-2-1 Recipe Guidelines

 This includes items like sequins, gems, dots, glitter, buttons, or small die-cut shapes like flowers, used to add texture and visual appeal to the card.
 Embellishing refers to the creative process of adding decorative elements, enhancements, or finishing touches to handmade cards to make them more visually appealing and personalized.

-PAPERS - DESIGNER/PATTERNED
+PAPERS - TORN EDGES

 PAPERS - SPECIALTY: